What is the European Union's pathway to limit global warming to 1.5°C?

 Emissions profile

-The EU’s GHG emissions were 3223 MtCO2e including LULUCF and 3450 MtCO2e excluding LULUCF in 2021.
-Emissions excluding LULUCF have fallen 30% since 1990.1 Industrial processes accounted for 9.4% of total GHG emissions in 2021, however when including the energy-related emissions used by industry, it is the largest emitting sector in the EU, responsible for 24% of emissions.
-The transport (23%) and power (21%) sectors follow closely behind.2
+The EU’s GHG emissions were 3135 MtCO2e including LULUCF and 3380 MtCO2e excluding LULUCF in 2022.
+Emissions excluding LULUCF have fallen 30% since 1990.1 The power and transport sectors account for 24% and 23% of the EU’s total GHG emissions respectively in 2022.
+Industrial processes accounted for 8.6% of total GHG emissions, however when including the energy-related emissions used by industry, it is the largest emitting sector in the EU, responsible for almost 21% of emissions.2

 Power sector emissions have fallen rapidly, supported by the strong growth of renewables and the steady reductions in coal-fired power generation.3 Emissions from buildings and industry have also fallen since the 1990s, though transport emissions have continued to rise.4 While transport sector emissions are below pre-COVID levels, they have been rebounded since 2020.5